Monaco Mortgage Factsheet and FAQ

 Fixed vs. variable:

-• Fixed-rate: Guarantees stable payments over the loan term.
+• Fixed-rate Monaco mortgage: Guarantees stable payments over the loan term.

-• Variable-rate: Adjusts regularly according to Euribor plus a bank margin, providing lower initial rates but potential volatility.
+• Variable-rate Monaco mortgage: Adjusts according to Euribor plus a bank margin.

 Rates depend significantly on your relationship with the bank and whether you hold additional assets with them.